 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come.”
 John 16:13

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.”
 Timothy 3:16

 2. Faith will Help You in the Real World

-When the world is pushing messages like, do what feels good, sleep your way to the top, you don’t need to be married to be a couple.
-I don’t want my kids to think faith is just a part of the latest trend in thought.
-I want them to God’s message is true today like it was 2000 years ago and like it will be tomorrow or on the other side of the world.
+When the world is pushing messages like that faith is a feeling of zen, I want them to know God’s Word is true, living, and infallible.
+I want them to know the Bible still applies to life today just as it did 2,000 years ago.
 The foundation of faith I’m teaching my kids is relevant and will still be applicable when they navigate the real world through personal choices, work, career, and relationships.
 Whenever they question what to do, I want them to get on their knees in prayer and/or dive into God’s Word.

 3. Faith is more than just rules—it’s a relationship

 With many doctrines, belief systems, and symbolic traditions encompassed under the word, “Christianity, it paints God to be an unrelenting task master with a list of legalistic rules.
 I want my kids to know faith isn’t about rules, I want them to experience God’s love and what it’s like to have a relationship with Jesus.
 Being loved by Christ motivates me to want to do what God asks through His Word, to live life for Christ and it’s what will motivate them to pursue God’s heart.